shumin11/StreamSense/README.md

 - **Save Money:** Provide personalized recommendations to help users make informed decisions about their streaming subscriptions. (stretch)
 - **AI-Driven Insights:** Leverage the Azure AI Foundry API to respond to user queries, offering tailored suggestions based on personal preferences.
-- **RAG (Retrieval-Augmented Generation):** Enhance responses by combining real-time data from a movie database with generative AI responses.
 - **Smart Query Generation:** Dynamically generate SQL queries to fetch relevant data from a database based on user input.
 - **Automated Data Updates:** Use Cron jobs to periodically fetch the latest streaming content and update the movie database.
 - **User-Friendly Experience:** Ensure the chatbot interface is easy to use and visually appealing with rich media and dynamic responses.